kyleyeh/KTANE-Project-Template/README.md

 *Module Action Specifications*

+*Note that when colors are used, they are one of the following*
+    *red, blue, black, white, yellow, green*

 ----------------------------------------------------------------

 **Simple Wires (4 points)**
 '''
 simpleWiresAction
-    Given a list of wire colors and the last digit of the serial number, use selection statements and return a description of which wire to cut
+    Given a list of wire colors and the last digit of the serial number, use selection statements and return a description of which wire to cut.
+Return one of the following descriptions:
+        "second", "last", "last blue", "last red", "first", "fourth", "third"

-    Arguments: wireList (list of wire colors), num (last digit of serial number)
+    Arguments: wireList (list of wire colors - see possibilities above), num (last digit of serial number)
     Return: description of which wire to cut
 '''